HPCL/autoperf/README.rst

   $ ../bin/perf.py -h
   Usage: perf.py [options]

   Options:
-    -h, --help            show this help message and exit -c CFGFILE, --config=CFGFILE
+    -h, --help            show this help message and exit -C CFGFILE, --Config=CFGFILE
                           Specify a config file.
 If not specified or file does not exist, search for .autoperf.cfg, autoperf.cfg,
                           ~/.autoperf.cfg in order
     -a, --all             Run each experiment once.
 Default if no option is given.
 Has no effect if '-e' is given